 My wife and I love using sheet pan recipes because they save time on clean-up, and we can meal prep a week’s worth of lunch in one batch.

 You can make these chicken fajitas in a few easy steps.

-- Put 2lbs of chicken breast/thighs into a ziploc bag or bowl and cover it with your marinade of choice.
-I use a store bought marinade to save time and make it as easy as possible.
+1. Put 2 lbs of chicken breast/thighs into a Ziploc bag or bowl and cover it with your marinade of choice.
+I use a store-bought marinade to save time and make it as easy as possible.
 Marinade for 30 minutes to a couple of hours.

-- Put 2lbs chicken breast or thighs into a ziploc or bowl.
+1. Put 2 lbs of chicken breast or thighs into a Ziploc or bowl.
 Rub 4 tbsp curry paste all over them.

-- Add coconut milk and put in oven for 12 minutes @ 400 degrees.
+4. Add coconut milk and put in the oven for 12 minutes @ 400 degrees.

 If you want to give this meal plan a try, here’s a grocery list you can print off and take with you to the store.